Usama Saleem

 Why Flutter for this kind of work

-I led the UI/UX and full-stack Flutter development for a cross-platform replacement of legacy police software.
+I had a strong influence in the UI/UX and full-stack Flutter development for a cross-platform replacement of legacy police software.
 Flutter let us ship to multiple platforms from one codebase with native performance.
 Fine in theory.
-In practice, keeping a dozen engineers aligned on a mission-critical app takes deliberate process.
+In practice, keeping 6 engineers aligned on a mission-critical app takes deliberate process.

 What stood out at the conference